 The present study also showed that women of reproductive age experienced aggravation in their headaches during the Menstrual cycle 37 (7.4%) women.
-These findings align with a previous study that evaluated the prevalence of headaches and average pain intensity according to gynaecological age.
-As the gynaecological age increased, the incidence of headaches significantly rose from 60% to 73% (p = 0.004), and the mean pain intensity score increased from 1.6 to 1.9 $(p = 0.03)^{18}$.
-Another scoping review examined whether the menstrual cycle phase (menstruation, luteal phase, ovulation, or follicular phase) was considered a confounding factor in studies comparing pressure pain sensitivity between patients with tension-type headache (TTH) or migraine and healthy controls.
-The review found that the menstrual cycle phase has not been consistently considered in existing studies on pressure pain sensitivity in primary headaches, such as tension-type headaches (TTH) or migraine, despite evidence suggesting its potential importance in pain perception.
+These findings agree with the previous study that showed that the prevalence of headaches and the average pain intensity were evaluated according to gynecological age.
+As gynecological age increased, the headache incidence significantly rose from 60% to 73% (p = 0.004), and the mean pain intensity score increased from 1.6 to 1.9 (p = 0.03) 18.
+Another scoping review regarding the factor to determine whether the menstrual cycle phase (menstruation, luteal phase, ovulation, or follicular phase) was considered a confounding factor in studies comparing pressure pain sensitivity between patients with tension-type headache (TTH) or migraine and healthy controls.
+The review found that the menstrual cycle phase has not been consistently considered in existing studies on pressure pain sensitivity in primary headaches like TTH or migraine, despite evidence suggesting its potential importance in pain perception.
 Only one study on TTH patients and one on migraine patients included data on the last day since menstruation.
-Still, they did not provide further details or compare these data with other variables that disagreed with the present study; more research is required in this perspective19.
+Still, they did not specify further details or compare these data with other variables that disagreed with the present study; more research is required in this perspective19.
 These findings are also similar to the previously indicated significant relationship between migraine and female sex hormones.
 Women with migraines outnumber men by at least a 2:1 ratio, with many of them experiencing their first attacks at menarche and throughout menstruation.
 In a studied population, 58% of women reported menses and related hormonal disturbances as triggers for migraines, particularly those aged between 30-49 years19.
 Literature also reported that climacteric factors, including the final menstrual period, menstruation, ovulation, oral contraceptives, hormone replacement therapy (HRT) and menopause, can all trigger migraine attacks in women20.

 The study on eating habits revealed that 16(3.2%) people reported that sweet intake was the causative factor for increased headaches.
 In comparison, 11 participants reported (2.2%) some increase in headaches with the usage of soft drink intake, while 10(2%) people experienced headaches due to smoking.
 Junk food was also noticed as a cause of the increase in headaches among 9(1.8%) people.
-These findings were correlated with those of another study, which revealed that headaches were triggered in 28.2% of the study population after the intake of ice cream.
+These findings were correlated with findings of another study that revealed headaches were trigged in 28.2% of the study population after the intake of ice cream.
 In comparison, after receiving certain drugs and certain types of foods, they were reported aggravated by (10.9%) and (8%) respectively16.

 In our study, we observed the location of pain during headaches: 327 participants (65.4%) reported frontal headaches, 194 participants (38.8%) reported left temporal headaches, 150 participants (30%) reported right temporal headaches, and 124 participants (24.8%) reported occipital headaches.
-The study revealed that approximately a quarter of the participants (24.1%) experienced frontal headaches, specifically at the site of the headache.
+The study revealed that approximately a quarter of the participants (24.1%) experienced frontal headaches regarding the headache site.
 This was followed by undetermined headache sites (22.4%), occipital headaches (17.8%), temporal headaches (17.8%), bilateral headaches (15.5%), vertex headaches (10.3%), and occipital headaches again (9.8%) respectively16.